What is a Workflow?

 TimeFromBeginning: Minute from the Alert creation time

-Based on the selected attribute name, there are different Value types you can select from the drop-down menu.
+- Select a Value from the drop-down menu.
+Based on the selected attribute name, there are different Value types you can select.

 Actions are enacted when the start conditions are met.

-Click Add Action at the bottom of the Workflows page.
+- Click Add Action on the Workflows page.

 Scheduled Workflow Example